siyoola/saleor-dashboard/src/components/Datagrid/datagrid.md

 # Datagrid

-Datagrid component is a wrapper for NPM's package `@glideapps/glide-data-grid`, providing easy (ok, at least easiest than implementing it from scratch) integration with Saleor Dashboard's forms.
+Datagrid component is a wrapper for NPM's package `@glideapps/glide-data-grid`, providing easy (ok, at least easiest than implementing it from scratch) integration with Siyool Dashboard's forms.

 ## Forms